top of page

 Competitive-based relationships

 Men’s social groups are more likely than women to be linked to watching or playing sport, there is often a competitive element to their social interactions and very rarely is it an emotional experience, except perhaps for feelings of anger or winning.
 Rarely in these settings is there space or acceptance to discuss emotions like fear, pain, hurt or love.
+This drives social conditioning that life is about ‘winning’ and status and, as such, the fear of being a failure stops many men from talking.

 Binary emotional language